-Then throw seven pebbles on Jamrah Aqabah and come back to your residence without any du'a.
+Then throw seven pebbles at Jamrah Aqabah and come back to your residence without any du'a.

 Last chance for Tawaf of Ziarah

-If you could not do Tawaf-e-Ziarah earlier, it is essential to do it today before Maghrib.
+If you were unable to do Tawaf-e-Ziarah earlier, it is a must to complete it today before Maghrib.

-The very first construction of the Kaaba was done by Prophet Ibrahim (peace be upon him) and his son Ismail as a house of worhip to one God.
+The first Kaaba was constructed by Prophet Ibrahim (peace be upon him) and his son Ismail as a house of worship to the one true God.
 Allah (the Glorified and Exalted) says in the Quran that this was the first house that was built for humanity to worship Allah (the Glorified and Exalted).
 Soon after Prophet Ibrahim (peace be upon him) died, people started filling the Kaaba with idols.
 It was not until Prophet Muhammad (may the blessings and peace of Allah be upon him) defeated the idol-worshippers that the idols inside the Kaaba were destroyed.

-Muslims around the world face the Kaaba during prayers, no matter where they are.
+Muslims around the world face the direction of the Kaaba during prayers, no matter where they are.
 This is called facing the Qiblah.